CODE TYPE :

 Oxygen Sensor

-The Lambda Probe, also known as Oxygen Sensor is located in the vehicle exhaust and its main function is to analyze the amount of oxygen present in the gases released by the engine.
+The Oxygen Sensor, also known as Lambda Probe, is located in the vehicle exhaust, and its main function is to analyze the amount of oxygen present in the gases released by the engine.

-What is the Lambda Probe or Oxygen Sensor for?
+What is the Oxygen Sensor or Lambda Probe for?

-This sensor is for collecting fuel burn information and sending it to the engine ECM.
+This sensor is for collecting fuel burn information and sending it to the ECM, or engine control module.

-Internal combustion engines (Otto Cycle, Diesel or CNG) can only get function if there are oxygen, fuel, and heat (combustion or burning is an exothermic reaction, i.e. it occurs from the inside out).
-Without these elements, it is not possible to obtain the internal explosion necessary for their operation.
+Internal combustion engines (Otto Cycle, Diesel, or CNG) can only function if there is oxygen, fuel, and heat (combustion or burning is an exothermic reaction, that is, it occurs from the inside out).
+Without these elements, it is not possible to obtain the internal explosion necessary for the engine operation.

-But the big challenge is getting the balance between fuel and oxidizer, in this case, oxygen called the stoichiometric mixture (Pic.02), where the Oxygen Sensor unfolds its function, presenting how much unburned oxygen is in the exhaust resulted from the engine combustion.
-If the mixture is lean (more oxygen) or rich (less oxygen), the sensor sends an electrical signal (Millivolts) to the Electronic Injection Management Unit (ECU or ECM).
-Based on the information received from the sensor, the ECU will regulate the fuel mixture, injecting more or less fuel into the combustion chamber, so you can have better engine performance, fuel economy, and lower emissions.
+The big challenge, however, is getting the balance between fuel and oxidizer – in this case, oxygen –, which results in the stoichiometric mixture.
+That is where the oxygen sensor comes in, measuring the unburned oxygen resulted from the engine combustion.
+If the mixture is lean (more oxygen than fuel) or rich (less oxygen than fuel), the sensor sends an electric signal (in millivolts) to the electronic injection management unit (ECMCU)– which, based on the information from the sensor, will regulate the fuel mixture, injecting more or less fuel into the combustion chamber.
+This allows for better engine performance, fuel saving, and lower emissions.

-Example: Gasoline: To burn completely we need 14.7 parts of Air, for 1 (one) part of FUEL.
-This ratio must be changed according to different conditions, whether environmental, temperature, pressure, humidity, the vehicle’s own operation, RPM, engine temperature, desired power variation, among others.
+Example: For pure gasoline to burn completely, we need 14.7 parts of air for 1 part of fuel.
+This ratio must be changed according to different conditions, whether environmental (temperature, pressure, humidity, etc.) or related to the vehicle’s own operation (RPM, engine temperature, desired power variation, among others).

 Oxygen Sensor or Lambda Probe?

 The correct and comprehensive name for all types of this product is OXYGEN SENSOR.
-It measures exactly Oxygen (O2) present in combustion, independent of which fuel is used.
+It accurately measures the oxygen (O2) present in combustion, regardless of which fuel is used.

-When the mixture is rich (too much fuel), the generated voltage by the sensor is high (900 millivolts), at this moment the ECU stops to inject fuel and the mixture becomes lean (too much oxygen).
-Then the sensor informs the ECU with a low voltage (50 millivolts) and, at this moment the ECU injects more fuel in the mixture.
-This transition between rich and lean resembles the Greek letter Lambda (λ).
+When the mixture is rich (too much fuel), the voltage generated by the sensor is high (900 millivolts).
+At this moment, the ECM stops injecting fuel and the mixture becomes lean (too much oxygen).
+Then the sensor informs the ECU with a low voltage (50 millivolts) and, at this moment, the ECU injects more fuel in the mixture.

-See on the graph below, the reason why this name was adopted to the sensor.
+See, on the graph below, the reason why the Greek letter lambda (λ) was adopted to name the sensor.

 Switching – Oxygen Sensor / Lambda Probe

-The letter Lambda was also used to define the Lambda factor (λ) which corresponds to the equivalence ratio in the actual air-fuel ratio (which is happening in the vehicle at that time) between the ideal or stoichiometric ratio for a mixture.
+The letter is also used to define the lambda factor (λ), which corresponds to the equivalence between the actual air-fuel ratio (happening in the vehicle at that time) and the ideal or stoichiometric ratio for a mixture.

 Lambda factor (λ) = actual air-fuel ratio